 This is a doctoral level course that examines, through a variety of approaches, the basic premises and delivery of anesthesia to patients.
 Students will explore various anesthetic techniques, anesthetic delivery systems, airway management, pre-anesthetic evaluation, fluid and blood component therapy, and basic anesthesia technology, equipment and monitoring modalities.
-Student will engage in critical thinking while synthesizing principles examined in the course to critique and develop evidence-based, fundamentally sound and safe anesthesia plans of care for healthy patients (physical status I and II) undergoing selected basic surgical procedures.
-Course fee: \$495 (Fall 2018) \$505 (Fall 2019)
+Student will engage in critical thinking while synthesizing principles examined in the course to critique and develop evidence-based, fundamentally sound and safe anesthesia plans of care for healthy patients undergoing selected surgical procedures.
+Course fee: \$505 (Fall 2020) \$515 (Fall 2021)

-Prerequisites: Successful completion (grade of B or better) of N6401, N6402, N6403, N6404
+Prerequisites: Successful completion (grade of B or better) of N6401, N6402, N6403, N6404, N6407